twisteddi84/Digital-Citizen-Card/README.md

 python3 gen_min_dcc.py
 ```

 Follow steps indicated in the script.
-This script will create a min_dcc.json file be default
+This script will create a min_dcc.json file by default

 ### Check the Min Dcc
 ```bash